sse-labs/dependency-graph-miner/README.md

 This repository contains tools that compute the dependency graphs for open artifact repositories and store them in a Neo4j graph database.
 Currently the NPM Registry, Maven Central and NuGet.org are supported.

 ## Prerequsites
-You will need the following tools to execute the tools contained in this repository:
+You will need the following prerequisites instelled on your machine in order to execute the tools contained in this repository:
 * JRE 8
 * Docker